bozonhiggsa/SpringJdbcTransactionsDeclarative/README.md

-# Examples Spring Jdbc and Transactions
+# Examples Spring Jdbc and Declarative Transactions

 Basic examples for Spring Jdbc, using JdbcTemplate, Transactions and DB MySQL